William C. Shiel Jr., MD, FACP, FACR

 - Find a local Gastroenterologist in your town

-When should the doctor be called for diarrhea?
+When should antibiotics be used for diarrhea?

 Get the latest treatment options.